 This is just my opinion, but my opinion is informed by a rarely-referenced thing I like to call math.
 Anyone who hasn’t reached this same conclusion must already live in or plan to retire to a low cost of living state, has accepted and self-imposed financial austerity on their household (which I respect), or is in blind denial.
 Although I have never heard a rich person say, “You know what?
 I’m making way too much money from all these multiple income streams.
 I should cut back.
 I’m too rich and don’t need any more money!”

 I do frequently hear non-rich individuals actively searching for ways to make more money.
-Sure, “more money, more problems,” but it’s not like the alternative–the absence of money–creates a problem-free lifestyle in our country.
+A lot of people take out loans, which is fair enough as it’s a decent way to get a little short term wealth to do something special with, just avoid using a guarantor loan when possible because they can be a bit of a nightmare.
+Loans get a bad rap and sure, “more money, more problems,” but it’s not like the alternative–the absence of money–creates a problem-free lifestyle in our country.

 Keeping true to my observations during the opening of this piece, most people focus on one-for-one tradeoffs because that’s the only option they’ve ever been taught.
 For instance, they will ask themselves: What one job?
 What one lottery ticket?
 What one [insert whatever you want here] circumstance will turn my life around from dire to prosperity in the next 24-hours?